snotskie/ttrpg/md/index.md

 - **Ache:** Rolls you make with the affected Stat that would roll the highest value on the die instead roll the second highest.
 This condition lasts until the end of the scene. *For example, Headache, Handcramp, Heartache, and Homesick.*
 - **Pain:** Rolls you make with the affected Stat are made with a $-1$ modifier.
 This condition lasts until you rest in a safe place. *For example, Migraine, Soreness, Sadness, and Robbery.*
-- **Weakness:** Rolls you make with the affected Stat cannot receive Help, including Help from items, Abilities, or situations.
+- **Weakness:** Rolls you make with the affected Stat cannot receive Help, including aid from items, Abilities, or situations.
 This condition lasts until it is treated. *For example, Confusion, Exhaustion, Dejection, and Illness.*
 - **Vulnerability:** When an opposing character witnesses you perform a roll using the affected Stat, they may have you perform the roll again and use the new value.
 This condition lasts until it is treated. *For example, Memory Loss, Numbness, Wretchedness, and Destitution.*

 ### Other Conditions
 <!-- _class: rules -->

-- **Agreeable to $X$:** Rolls you make as a Defender in non-violent Contests where $X$ is an Attacker that would roll the highest value on the die instead roll the second highest.
+- **Agreeable to $X$:** Rolls you make to Defend against $X$ that would roll the highest value on the die instead roll the second highest.
 If $X$ does an action or makes a request that would bring you harm, this condition ends.
 - **Famous:** You may exert your fame over a character who is less famous than you, gaining a $+d2$ bonus in a Contest against them.
 You may not do so against the same character more than once during the same session or while you are Uncool.
-- **Muddled:** The next roll you make when determining the Focal Action in an Endeavor is made with a $-2$ modifier.
+- **Muddled:** The next roll you make to direct a Focal Action is made with a $-2$ modifier.
 Then, this condition ends.
 - **Cursed:** Dice in your pool of Blessing Dice are each worth $1$ less, to a minimum of $0$.
 This condition ends when you remove its cause.
 - **Distracted:** Rolls you make do not bump.
 This condition ends when you remove its cause.
-- **Disarmed:** If you would win a violent Contest as the Attacker with a Maximum outcome, you win with a Very Major outcome instead.
+- **Disarmed:** If you would land a violent Attack with a Maximum outcome, you win with a Very Major outcome instead.
 When you find a new weapon or take a moment to recompose yourself, this condition ends.
 - **Taxed:** You cannot perform Spark rolls.
 Spending ①① ends this condition.

 ## Special Endeavors